shari-ar/MarketPulseAI/docs/testing.md

 - **IndexedDB state:** After scraping, confirm `topBoxSnapshots` entries populate with correct timestamps.
 - **Analysis run:** Confirm analysis auto-starts after a completed crawl or at 07:00 when crawling is incomplete, and verify th e progress modal completes without errors.
-- **Excel export:** Generate an export and open the `.xlsx` file to ensure columns match the UI table.
+- **Excel export:** Generate an export and open the `.xlsx` file to ensure columns match the db records.